dnbenso/biobench/README.md

 You will need to make sure you change the ADAPTERS_PATH variable for trimmomatic prior to running the qc function.

-If running the sbatch scripts, ensure you resource them appropriately for your system and create the logs directory first in your working directory.
-The functions assume that you are using the modules system - if you aren't just remove the module load calls from the pipelinefunc.sh script and ensure the binaries are your path.
+If running the sbatch scripts:
+* ensure you resource them appropriately for your system
+* the functions assume that you are using the modules system - if you aren't just remove the module load calls from the pipelinefunc.sh script and ensure the binaries are your path.

 To run through the whole pipeline on the command line: